 It’s a jungle out there.
 Every parent has heard horror stories about the dangers of the internet.
+So, how do we keep children safe online?
 How do you balance the good and the bad of the internet and make sure your children stay safe.
 The internet can provide endless learning, exploration, and entertainment for your children.
 Unfortunately it can also lead to dark and dangerous places and situations for children.
 We have six tips that should prevent your children from finding themselves in unfortunate situations online.
 Like most things when it comes to our children, parental involvement is the most important factor.

 Teaching your children what is safe and what is not safe online is the first and most important step.
 Your children need to know that if something they see online makes them uncomfortable or they are unsure, they should always bring it to your attention.
 Teach your children not to open email from people they don’t know.
 Teach them to only talk with their friends and family online, never talk to strangers.

 Any computer used by a child should have some form of Internet Filtering.
 There are many different programs that can be used, some more in depth than others.
 There are two main Content Filtering Techniques, Whitelisting and Blacklisting.
 Blacklisting is the most common and is used to block certain sites that are deemed inappropriate.
 The Blacklist is updated regularly and some even have social and artificial intelligence aspects that keep them up to date.
 The other method is Whitelisting, this method blocks all internet content except for content specifically allowed by the Whitelist.
 Whitelisting is a more effective method, but can be more difficult to setup.
 PC Magazine regularly updates and reviews Parental Control & Monitoring software.
 Use this list to find a filtering solution that works best for your family.